Akuli/jou/doc/loops.md

 ## For Loop

 A for loop looks like `for init; cond; incr:` followed by a body, where:
-- `init` is runs before the loop starts
+- `init` runs before the loop starts
 - `cond` is just like the condition of a `while` loop
-- `incr` is runs at the end of each iteration.
+- `incr` runs at the end of each iteration.

 Note that there must be semicolons between the three things.
 For example: